Erica — PS4 review header

 Publisher: Sony Interactive Entertainment

 At its core, Erica is a chore to play, making your attention to its story a task to keep.
 The game begins with you flicking open a lighter.
-You will flip open this same lighter a tedious amount of times by the end of the game, along with an abundance of meandering tasks like opening doors, chests and draws.
-I audibly groaned about halfway through the game in a section of flicking lighters, opening doors and sliding draws open.
+You will flip open this same lighter a tedious amount of times by the end of the game, along with an abundance of meandering tasks like opening doors, chests and drawers.
+I audibly groaned about halfway through the game in a section of flicking lighters, opening doors and sliding drawers open.

-Eric - Screenshot from PlayStation Store
+Erica — screenshot from PlayStation Store

-Eric – Screenshot from PlayStation Store
+Erica — Screenshot from PlayStation Store